 Featureless Protagonist: In addition to being nameless, the player character has no other identifying characteristics.
 The most that is seen of your avatar most of the time are gloved hands and jacket-sleeved arms.
 However, the gender of the character is revealed in bonus material (see below).

 Fictional Country: The Snowfall Kingdom in the third game, the Mist Kingdom in the fourth, the Sky Kingdom in the sixth, and Floralia in the seventh.
-Unusually for the trope, they are all accessible from real countries which are identified at the start of each game - Switzerland in the third, France in the fourth, and Holland in the sixth.
-(The seventh has yet to be revealed.)
+Unusually for the trope, they are all accessible from real countries which are identified at the start of each game - Switzerland in the third, France in the fourth, Holland in the sixth, and Czechoslovakia in the seventh.

 Flower Motifs: Flowers, particularly roses, are used heavily throughout this series: